 I wanted a career in wellness and helping people live better lives.
 A broad idea yes, but then I honed in on the details.
 One day, I was talking to a friend of mine about her bodywork practice, and she said to me, “Hey I think you’d be good at this.”
 That’s when the spark showed up.
 That risky spark that grabs your attention and lights up something deep inside.

 The classes sounded interesting and I felt that small voice inside saying, “Do it, this is right.”
 Now, I had never gotten a massage nor tried getting bodywork, so this was a leap for me.
 But I jump off the edge and after the first class I was hooked.
 I love working with people to help them feel better, and I love helping them understand their bodies.

 As I started walking down this new path, a lot of my friends popped up to say, “I wish I was brave enough to quit my job too.”
 And immediately I felt a deep empathy for everyone who was going through what I went through.
 If I had someone to help me get through my transition, I would have been mentally healthier and happier.
 Then another spark showed up – I wanted to help people with their own career transitions.
 So I got a Life Coaching Certification with the Foundation for Holistic Life Coaching and I started career coaching.

-This journey has been anything but easy – starting new, sacrificing time and money when my friends were going on vacation or buying homes, it was hard to not compare myself and wish I had taken the safe route.
-But thanks to my teachers, friends, and family I’ve built my practice and am happier than I have ever been.
+This journey has been anything but easy but thanks to my teachers, friends, and family I’ve built a practice helping people improve their lives.
+And I am happier than I have ever been.